CA Inter Taxation May 2026 exam analysis | CA Intermediate ICAI Exam Review Trends

 Exemptions & Supply classification

-Mentioned topics are essential related to income tax and GST, students are suggested to give focus on above mention topics for their upcoming exams preparation.
+Mentioned topics are essential related to income tax and GST, students are suggested to give focus on above mention topics for their upcoming exam preparation.

-Based on the exam reviews of CA inter taxation held on May 7th, 2025, here is a complete breakdown that correlates question numbers, topics names and level of difficulty from analysis.
+Based on the exam reviews of CA Inter taxation held on May 9th, 2026, here is a complete breakdown that correlates question numbers, topic names, and level of difficulty from analysis.

 Subject